 • Accuracy: assets are recorded at their original cost and adjusted appropriately for depreciation over time.

-Beyond federal GAAP standards, state laws add another layer of requirements that vary considerably by jurisdiction.
+Beyond federal GAAP standards, state laws add requirements that vary considerably by jurisdiction.
 California, Florida, Texas, and Nevada are among the states with specific legislation covering HOA financial reporting, reserve funding, audit frequency, and disclosure to homeowners.
-Keeping up with them is one of the core HOA management challenges boards consistently cite as a growing pressure.
-Boards working with professional homeowners association accounting services should confirm their provider is up to date on their state's current requirements.
+Boards working with professional homeowners association accounting services should confirm their provider is current on their state's specific requirements.

 The general recommendation is at minimum an external review every one to four years, depending on your governing documents and state.
 For associations managing substantial reserve funds, an annual audit is the right standard.